psurti/irest4j/README.md

 host=https://httpbin.org:80
 ```

 Property **actions** is a list of REST actions to execute in the order defined.
-The name of the actions are user-defined and must prefix with: "get" , "post" , "put" , "delete" , or  "form".
-The prefixes "get", "post", "put", "delete" map to HTTP GET, HTTP POST, HTTP PUT and HTTP DELETE operations.
-Prefix "form" is for form-based POST requests that does "application/x-www-form-url-encoded" encoding automatically.
-A built-in "login" action is also supported that enables OAuth and Basic Authentication using authorization "Bearer" and "Basic" headers.
+The name of the actions are user-defined and must prefix with: *"get" , "post" , "put" , "delete" , or  "form"*.
+The prefixes *"get", "post", "put", "delete"* map to *HTTP GET, HTTP POST, HTTP PUT and HTTP DELETE* operations respectively.
+Prefix *"form"* is for form-based *POST* requests that does *"application/x-www-form-url-encoded"* encoding automatically.
+A built-in *"login"* action is also supported that enables OAuth and Basic Authentication using authorization "Bearer" and "Basic" headers.

 **Example:**
 ```properties